StefanSchubert/sabi/README.md

   recalibration by its own.

-## Release Planning
+## Project Planning

-### First Release
+### Stage I

 Being able to collect the basic values and to display them in a rather static reporting manner.

-### Second Release
+### Stage II

 Offering some query mechanism to do some analysis.
 And maybe a set of some standard reports.
 If possible we might acquire support from one of the big BI vendors.

-### Third Release
+### Stage III

+Document insights gained through this project.
+If possible try to make forecasts (i.e. take care of that measurement level, if not raised it is likely that ... happen)

+### Possible NON-Scientific extensions

 I have some siblings in my nano reef tank and need to do some gardening.
 But where to with the siblings?
-Where ar all the other aquarists and is there someone nearby?
+Where are all the other aquarists and is there someone nearby?
 They are organized in standard internet forums, but what if there are someone near but not located in the same forum I use (more or less frequently).
 If they all could be motivated using sabi it should be possible to introduce them to each other for nearby support purposes.

+## Release Planning

+Just have a look at the [Milestones](https://github.com/StefanSchubert/sabi/milestones?direction=asc&sort=due_date&state=open) from the Issue Board

 ## Technology Stack